 We offer both traditional classes (i.e. Pre-Algebra, Creative Writing) and non-traditional classes (i.e. Anthropology through Film and Food, World Creation Class).
 We bring in guest facilitators to share their passions and also to fulfill students' specific requests.
 Many students have a mix of independent and group classes.
-See a list of classes and example schedules.

 We encourage students to attend Mon-Fri to build a sense of community and to be able to take advantage of all the class offerings.
 However, we understand families who live further away or have to accommodate special schedules.
 Please talk to us about your situation.